ManojgoudaKR/ManojgoudaKR/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Manojgouda Rabbanagoudra
 ================================================================================================================================================

 <h3 align="center">I am a final-year undergraduate student majoring in Electronics and Communication Engineering at KLE Technological University - Hubli.
-Ranked among the top 20 coders in the GeeksforGeeks chapter at KLE Technological University - Hubli GFG - Profile and holds a 3-star rating on Leetcode Leetcode - Profile.
+Ranked among the top 20 coders in the GeeksforGeeks chapter at KLE Technological University and holds a 3-star rating on Leetcode.
 Passionate about problem-solving in data structures and algorithms and working on new technologies.
 Interested in the software development field and wish to pursue my career in the same.</h3>

 - 🌱 I’m currently learning **MERN stack, Angular**